jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > [*"If you still don't like it, that's OK: that's why I'm boss.
 I simply know better than you do."* Linus Torvalds](http://groups.google.com/groups?selm=4sv02t%24j8g%40linux.cs.Helsinki.FI "Quote from Linus Torvalds")

-As you browse this book, let me ask you a question; are you using a Linux or Unix based device?
-It might seem like a strange question but you would be surprised.
+Let me start by asking you, what operating system do you use?
+It might seem like a strange question but you would be surprised at the answer.
 Are you using an Android based phone or tablet?
 Android is Linux.
 Are you using OSX or [macOS](https://en.wikipedia.org/wiki/MacOS_Sierra "macOS")?
 The Mac operating system is BSD based under the hood.
+Are you using the internet on Windows?
+That TCP/IP stack came from BSD UNIX.
 Some pieces of this book may seem frustrating at first, after all the roots of Linux and Unix go back 30-40 years in some cases.
-Understanding these concepts and what these creators were thinking will help you master the Linux environment.
+Understanding these concepts and what these creators were thinking will help you master the opensource environment.

 ### Chapter 2 Objectives

   * Understand how and why the Unix Operating System was created
   * Understand the contributions of Ken Thompson and Dennis Ritchie to Unix
-  * Understand the contributions of Richard Stallman to Unix, Linux, GNU, and FLOSS
+  * Understand the contributions of Richard Stallman to Unix, Linux, GNU, the FSF, and Free Software
   * Understand the contributions of Linus Torvalds to the creation of Linux
   * Understand and explain how the AT&T and BSD lawsuit enabled the proliferation of Linux
   * Be able to describe and differentiate the five phases of Unix maturity